Q: What are the TA salaries?

 Q: What to do if I work more than 20 hours per week?

-At the start of the quarter, meet with your instructor and advisor to align on expectations.
+At the start of the quarter, meet with your instructor and faculty advisor to align on expectations.
 If you begin to fall behind or anticipate that your TA duties will exceed 20 hours in a given week, you should notify the course instructor as early as possible so that workload adjustments can be made.

 How to start the conversation?
 You might say something like: “I anticipate that my TA workload may exceed 20 hours this week.
 Could we discuss possible adjustments?
 For example, would you prefer that I reduce hours next week, or reduce time spent on other TA responsibilities?”